Companies that use Windows Remote Desktop Services

 All workspace and application delivery Windows Remote Desktop Services

-Windows Remote Desktop Services We detected 2,558 customers using Windows Remote Desktop Services.
+Windows Remote Desktop Services We detected 2,535 companies using Windows Remote Desktop Services and 12 customers with upcoming renewal in the next 3 months.
 The most common industry is IT Services and IT Consulting (9%) and the most common company size is 51-200 employees (31%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login